-OLDER SISTERS, YOUNGER BROTHER
+OLDER SISTERS, YOUNGER BROTHERS

 Born in 1881, when Queen Victoria ruled, she would see kings and queens rule the British Empire and witness numerous royal visits to Canada.
 This country, Canada, would be lead by fifteen Prime Ministers during her life; commencing with Sir John A. Macdonald and concluding with Pierre Elliott Trudeau.

 The Gaiety of the 1890s

 When the first ship arrived in Seattle with news of the Klondike gold fields, the telegraph lines hummed with the discovery.
 Did the Young family talk about this in the parlour?
 Did they read the editions of the Hamilton Herald and Hamilton Spectator?
 Did they know personally anyone who caught “the fever.”?

 As the gold rush news swept along the streets, it wooed many men to undertake an arduous journey, which they were woefully unsuited or unprepared for.
 Tailors, shopkeepers and factory workers made plans for the Klondike.
 Mr. A.D.
 Stewart, a former mayor, was one of those.

 Arthur Hemming penned an article published in the Hamilton Spectator which trumpeted the “Overland Route” from Edmonton to the Klondike.

 A.D.
 Stewart never made it to the gold fields.
 He perished enroute near the Peel River after injuring himself and succumbed to scurvy in March of 1899.

 Eric A. Hegg’s photography documented the Klondike.
 His images of the men on the Chilkoot Pass and the Easter Avalanche of 1898 at The Scales splashed across the papers of the country.
 Did the family travel to New York in 1901 to view the exhibition of Hegg’s work.?